Frequently Asked Vegetable Questions

 Should I plant broccoli in the spring or fall?

-Fall broccoli produces a better quality broccoli than spring broccoli in Missouri.
+Fall broccoli is considered by most gardeners to have better broccoli than spring broccoli in Missouri.
 Fall broccoli can be direct seeded or transplanted.

 Do not plant broccoli if the temperatures are high (more than 90 degrees Fahrenheit).